-37 Describe any yield protection provisions typically included in the bank loan documentation.
+38 Describe any yield protection provisions typically included in the bank loan documentation.

-Aligned with international standards, yield protection provisions typically included in Spanish bank loan documentation are break and prepayment cost provisions, tax gross-up and tax indemnity provisions.
-Increased costs provisions are agreed in certain transactions although are frequently resisted by borrowers.
+In addition to zero floors, and aligned with international standards, yield protection provisions typically included in Spanish bank loan documentation are break and prepayment cost provisions, tax gross-up and tax indemnity provisions.
+Increased costs provisions are agreed in certain transactions, although these are frequently resisted by borrowers.